abbas-taher/decision-tree-algorithm-example/README.md

     non-surfacing = 0 ; flippers = 0
     isFish = maybe

-is traversed using the left most branch of the tree because both of its columns are False (0).
+can be used to traverse the left most branch of the tree because both feature columns are False (0).
 In this case, the branch terminates at the *maybe* node.

 ## Creating Decsion Tree: How machine learning algorithm works